Recommended Reading on: Consilience… or – the unification of knowledge.

 and also, perhaps understanding the StoryAlity Theory of film story, in more depth.)

-The disciplinary framework of this research is as follows (the following sets are arithmetically-inclusive).
+The disciplinary framework of this research on movie success and failure is as follows (the following sets are arithmetically-inclusive).

 The nested domains of this interdisciplinary thesis within the discipline of Communications are: Consilience > Systems Theory > Evolution > Creativity > Biology > Culture > Cultural Evolution > Evolutionary Epistemology > Evocriticism > Narratology > Screenwriting > Filmmaking > Memetics.